This document introduces operations related to setting custom scale-up.

 Increased IOPS: When the number of CPU cores increases by 1, IOPS increases by 1,000 accordingly.

-Scale-out time: Supports Now, By time period, and By cycle.
+Scale-up Time: Supports Now, By time period, and By cycle.
 Select one for configuration based on actual needs.

-Start time: The default value is the day the feature is enabled.
+Start Time: The default value is the day the feature is enabled.
 You can customize the start date and time with a granularity of 30 minutes.

-End time: You can customize the end date and time with a granularity of 30 minutes.
+End Time: You can customize the end date and time with a granularity of 30 minutes.
 If automatic renewal is not enabled for the instance, the latest selectable end time is the expiration time of the instance.

 Observation period: Supported options include 15 seconds, 30 seconds, 45 seconds, 1 minute, 3 minutes, 5 minutes, 10 minutes, 15 minutes, and 30 minutes.